tum-gis/citygml2-to-citygml3/README.md

 A small Java program used to transform CityGML v2.0 to CityGML v3.0 files.

-This project is still in early developement und subject to changes.
+This project is still in early developement und subject to change.

 ### How to run
 The program can be executed by running the `Run.bat` file (in Windows).